R v Miller: Judgment

 Upon appeal to the House of Lords, Lord Diplock stated:

 The decision in effect established that the actus reus was in fact the set of events, starting with the time the fire was set, and ending with the reckless refusal to extinguish it, establishing the requisite mens rea and actus reus requirements.

 Therefore, an omission to act may constitute actus reus.
 Actions can create a duty, and failure to act on such a duty can therefore be branded blameworthy.
 Secondly, an act and subsequent omission constitute a collective actus reus.
 This has been described as the principle of 'supervening fault'.

 Subsequent developments

-The case of DPP v Santana-Bermudez examined a similar principle, in which the defendant was convicted of assault occasioning actual bodily harm under the Offences against the Person Act 1861 as a result of omitting to inform a police officer when questioned, that he had on his pocket a sharp object (needle).
+The case of DPP v Santana-Bermudez examined a similar principle, in which the defendant was convicted of assault occasioning actual bodily harm under the Offences against the Person Act 1861 as a result of omitting to inform a police officer, when questioned, that he had in his pocket a sharp object (a needle).